codacy/codacy-checkstyle/src/main/resources/docs/description/EmptyForIteratorPad.md

-Checks the padding of an empty for iterator; that is whether a white space is required at an empty for iterator, or such white spaces are forbidden.
+Checks the padding of an empty for iterator; that is whether a white space is required at an empty for iterator, or such white space is forbidden.
 No check occurs if there is a line wrap at the iterator, as in